Jobsite Sanitation

 Female-Worker Add

-Separate stalls when crews include more than one gender.
+Separate stalls once crews include more than one gender.

 Urinal Substitution

-One urinal counts as one fixture toward a third of the required total.
+One urinal counts as one fixture up to one third of the total.

 Large-Crew Step